 In all samples, we invited couples to come into the lab and first asked them to complete background questionnaires followed by videotaped conversations.
 All participants provided informed consent to be videotaped.
-Specifically, we instructed couples to describe a time they "felt a lot of love for their partner and how they expressed it" (citation blinded for review).
+Specifically, we instructed couples to describe a time they "felt a lot of love for their partner and how they expressed it".
 The listener was not given specific instructions, and thus was able to react freely.
 Each partner had the opportunity to be in the role of the "speaker" and the role of the "listener."
 The order of speech was determined by a random number generator (Studies 1 and 2) or a coin toss (Study 3).
-The mean length of the conversation was 2 minutes, 7 seconds (SD=1 minute, 46 seconds), with a range of 15 seconds to 17 minutes, 30 seconds.
+The mean length of the conversation was 2 min, 7 s ($SD = 1 \min$, 46 s), with a range of 15 s to 17 min, 30 s.
 Following each conversation, both members of the couple provided ratings of their positive and negative emotions.